nicococo/scRNA/README.md

-**Step 4**: Cluster the source data using the provided gene ids and source data.
+**Step 4**: NMF of source data using the provided gene ids and source data.
 Ie. we want to turn off the cell- and gene-filter as well as the log transformation.
+ You can provide source labels to be used as a starting point for NMF.
+If not those labels will be generated via NMF Clustering.
 Potential problems:
 * If a ''Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.'' occurs and Anaconda open data science platform is used, then use _conda install mkl_ first.